Ronald Ferguson (polo): Polo

 After he retired, he devoted himself to polo.
-His interest in polo frequently brought him into contact with the Royal Family, and it was through this connection that his daughter, Sarah, met Prince Andrew.
+His interest in polo frequently brought him into contact with the Royal Family, and it was through this connection that his daughter, Sarah, met the then Prince Andrew.

 In 1979, on the England II team alongside Alan Kent, Patrick Churchward and Charles, Prince of Wales, he won the Silver Jubilee Cup.

 In 1988, while his daughter Sarah was married to Prince Andrew, the News of the World printed a story about Ferguson's membership of the Wigmore Club, "a health club and massage parlour in London staffed by girls who, dressed in starched white 'medical' gowns, allegedly offered à la carte sexual services to members."
 He maintained that he had used the club "for massage only... and by that I mean a totally straight one" and as "a kind of cocoon where I could shut myself away for an hour and think".
 The controversy did not affect his marriage; however, it allegedly led him to leave his post as the Prince of Wales' polo manager and his position at the Guards Polo Club.

 He was reinstated with the Guards Polo Club shortly before he died.

-Personal life
+Personal life and death

-Ferguson's first wife was Susan Wright.
-They married in St Margaret's, Westminster on 17 January 1956.
+Ferguson's first wife was Susan Mary Wright.
+They married in St Margaret's, Westminster, on 17 January 1956.
 They had two daughters: